InnovationProject4/platform-info-system/README.md

 > Subtopic **"update"** not mandatory and is used only for notifying the aggregator to publish data from a database
 ## Installation

-For running the build on Linux:
+For running the build on Linux (ubuntu, raspbian):

 Before installing anything make sure operating system is up to date.